ExitValue.ai

 What client concentration is acceptable to buyers?

-Top 3 clients under 20% of revenue is clean.
+Top 3 clients under a percent-of-revenue figure is clean.
 20-25% is fine with an explanation.
 Above 25% triggers escrow conversations and discounts.
 Above 40% concentration, most institutional buyers walk or apply a 1-2 turn multiple haircut.

 Should I sell now or wait until I hit $5M EBITDA?